-Here you till 5pm to climb it’s chillingly narrow and steep stairs for an amazing view of the castle and the city.
+Here you have until 5 pm to climb it’s chillingly narrow and steep stairs for an amazing view of the castle and the city.
 Be warned, it’s not for the faint of heart.
 If have any claustrophobia or fear of heights, this spot isn’t for you.
 There’s a thermal bath in the nearby Egerszalók you can do instead if that’s your thing.
 I personally would rather sample more wines in the surrounding countryside, especially in the Valley of Beautiful Women, than marinating in a thermal bath.

 Ideally, if you had a full day in Eger the following is what you should do.
 Start your day early in the Castle and explore its illustrious compounds.
 Head down to town and explore the Basilica and the Lyceum.
 The Lyceum has a cool low-tech camera and an old library worth seeing.
 There’s a small market with fresh local produce you can check out in one corner of the town but it shouldn’t take you very long to explore it.
 After getting your fill at the produce market go and grab some lunch around Dobo Square and make your way by foot to the Valley of Beautiful Women for wine tasting thereafter.

-It’s a brisk 20-25-minute walk to the spot and work off that greasy pork knuckle you just ate (seriously give it a go it’s good).
-After sampling some wines and hopefully not getting drunk in the process, you can walk your way back to climb the Turkish minaret before it closes at 5pm.
+It’s a brisk 20-25-minute walk to the spot and works off that greasy pork knuckle you just ate (seriously give it a go it’s good).
+After sampling some wines and hopefully not getting drunk in the process, you can walk your way back to climb the Turkish minaret before it closes at 5 pm.
 You can then end your day back in town in Dobo Square for an amazing fountain light show.

 Of course, you can do more or maybe stay another day but Eger is a very small town.
 I spent two days there and I thought it was too much.
 In my humble opinion, the Castle, Minaret, and Valley of The Valley of Beautiful Women are the must do and things to see.
 Sneak a little wine tasting here and there and you’re good to go.
 But that’s not to say you won’t find any new or interesting things I haven’t yet discovered.
 After all, isn’t that what travel is about?
 Random discovery?